Anti-Inflammatory Diet Plan →

 • Remove the peppermint extract for plain chocolate muffins you can enjoy all year long.

-How to Make the Best Peppermint Chocolate Muffins
+How to Make Peppermint Chocolate Muffins

 This chocolate muffin recipe comes together super quickly when you follow the instructions below.
 You’ll just need a muffin tin, two bowls, and a cookie scoop!